Karen Kilgariff: Podcast hosting

 In 2014, Kilgariff started a podcast with comedian Chris Fairbanks called Do You Need A Ride?.

 The podcast originally took place entirely in a car, where Karen and Chris would speak to their guest while driving around.
 Citing safety concerns, however, they now occasionally record at the Exactly Right Studios.

 In 2016, Kilgariff and Georgia Hardstark started the true-crime podcast My Favorite Murder, in which they discuss various infamous murders and serial killers.
 Since its inception, the podcast has garnered a large fan base, totaling over 19 million listeners.
 They have also toured the United States and internationally performing My Favorite Murder live shows.
-In 2018 she and Hardstark co-founded the podcast network Exactly Right, which now produces their podcast along with ten others.
+In 2018, she and Hardstark co-founded the podcast network Exactly Right, which now produces their podcast along with ten others.
 In April 2019, the network's first original podcast Jensen and Holes: The Murder Squad debuted at number one.

 In 2019, Kilgariff and Hardstark published Stay Sexy and Don't Get Murdered, a joint memoir.
+In 2025, Kilgariff won the IHeartRadio Best Overall Ensemble award, for her podcast My Favorite Murder.